-The council is not required to raise council tax to cover depreciation, impairment losses or amortisations.
-However, it is required to make an annual provision from revenue, known as the minimum revenue provision, to contribute towards the reduction in its overall borrowing requirement (equal to at least 4% of the underlying amount measured by the adjusted Capital Financing Requirement).
+The council is not required to raise council tax to cover depreciation, impairment losses or amortisation.
+However, it is required to make an annual provision from revenue, known as the minimum revenue provision (MRP), to contribute towards the reduction in its overall borrowing requirement.
+MRP is calculated on a basis outlined in the Capital Financing Regulations.
+It is either 4% of the underlying amount measured by an adjusted Capital Financing Requirement or if using prudential borrowing over the expected life of the asset.
+This life once set can not be altered for this calculation.
 Depreciation, impairment losses and amortisation are therefore replaced by revenue provision in the Statement of Movement on the General Fund Balance, by way of an adjustment transaction with the Capital Adjustment Account for the difference between the two.